saswatamcode/CSS-Generator/README.md

-# CSS Generator
+# CSS Generator 🖌️

 A simple project which will help developers design web elements and generate the equivalent CSS for it.

-Built by the **Web Team - DSC KIIT**,
+Built by the **Web Team - DSC KIIT**.

 ## Development Setup